Markus Wasmeier Bauernhof- und Wintersportmuseum

 What should I wear?

-Comfortable clothing and footwear are recommended, especially for walking and exploring outdoor areas.
+Comfortable clothing and footwear are recommended, especially for outdoor exploration.
+Dress appropriately for the weather conditions during your visit.